Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 needed.
 Traditional material used is xx though need to test of the material is naturally reflective enough or if a coating would beed to be applied.

+Outputs of the NEMUS project will also include numerically simulated non-linear plucked string models with which the device can interact.
+A bespoke sound synthesis engine to leverage data from both jack rows which will also be open-sourced.
+Design for instrument to be compatible with standard MIDI instruments as well software designed for the full data output.

+A second interface designed more closely to the Trasuntino style instrument commisioned by the NEMUS project with Roberto Livi.
+Using lessons learned for the first iteration the second can make better acommodations for internal electronics.
+Interface to be used for a performer study and used for performance with a numerically simulated sound syntheiss engine.

+Testing current sensors in conjunction with force sensitive resistors to research if a impulse response for the pluck can be extrapolated.

 Future novel designs for an interface that would utilise velocity and aftertouch messages in software.
 This would be applicable for numericla simulations of